david-t-martel/gemma-cpp-enhanced/rag-redis/README.md

 *   **High-Performance RAG**: A SIMD-optimized vector store for fast similarity search.
 *   **Redis Backend**: A scalable and persistent storage for documents and embeddings.
-*   **Python Bridge**: A Python interface for interacting with the RAG system, exposed as an MCP server.
+*   **Native Rust MCP Server**: A native Rust implementation for MCP protocol integration (Python bridge has been archived).
 *   **Multi-tier Memory**: A sophisticated memory system with short-term, long-term, episodic, semantic, and working memory.

 ## Getting Started